Store

 » Take our 3-minute test to see if you may have Adrenal Fatigue

-AFS can sometimes look similar to depression, thyroid issues, and chronic fatigue syndrome.
+Adrenal Fatigue Syndrome can sometimes look similar to depression, thyroid issues, and chronic fatigue syndrome.
 And in many cases, you can have more than one of these conditions at the same time.
 So it’s important that you are well-informed about your condition and the types of recovery tools available before embarking on your recovery journey.
-The main reason for that is that you want to avoid the debilitating adrenal fatigue crash and recovery cycle.
+The main reason for that is that you want to avoid the debilitating Adrenal Fatigue crash and recovery cycle.
 Our nutritional program is a good place to start!
-With our coaching clients, we make it a point of going through their diet and making suggestions that will help kick-start their recovery process.
+With our coaching clients, we make it a point to go through lifestyle, diet, exercise, and a comprehensive approach that will help kick-start the adrenal fatigue recovery process.

 What is an Adrenal Fatigue Crash?